Michigan Tint Exemption

 Front Windshield: Top 4 inches only, must not exceed 35% light reflectance

-Front Side Windows: No aftermarket tint allowed (must be factory only) VLT minimum
+Front Side Windows: No aftermarket tint allowed (factory glass only)

 How Much Does It Cost?

-Apply online in minutes.
-Licensed physician documentation review within 24 hours.
-Legal in all of Michigan.
+Apply online in 5 minutes.
+Licensed MI physician review within 24 hours.
+No SOS filing needed.
+Legal for all Michigan law enforcement.

 Get Your Michigan Tint Exemption